 The study also found that kids who play video games seem to have fewer relationship issues with their peers.
 Now that’s a collaborative tool at its finest.

-Want more concrete evidence of the positive effects of video games and academic performance?
+Want more concrete evidence of the positive effects video games have on academic performance?

 Alberto Pusso, a professor at RMIT, took part in a study in Australia that examined more than 12,000 15-year-olds in math and science.
 His results were astounding.
 Students who frequently played video games scored around 17 points higher in the sciences and 15 points higher in math!